maptalks/maptalks.js/ISSUE_TEMPLATE.md

-> Version and which browser you use?
+> maptalks's version and what browser you use?

 > Description